pmitros/school-committee/README.md

     math and writing exams as a side effect.
-Learning to support all the different ways students may want to excel is at the core of resolving many of the diversity issues in the district, and to supporting all learners, regardless of background.
+Learning to support all the different ways students may want to excel is at the core of resolving many of the diversity issues in the district, and to supporting all learners, regardless of background or level.

 What's not your platform?
 -----------------